susam/emacs4cl/README.md

     `((((`.
 Then start Lisp interaction mode with the command `M-x lisp-interaction-mode RET`.
 Rainbow Delimiters should now color each parenthesis differently.

+  - Enable Rainbow Delimiters while editing Common Lisp code:

+    ```elisp
+    (add-hook 'lisp-mode-hook 'rainbow-delimiters-mode)
+    ```

+    To test this, open a new Common Lisp source file, say, `foo.lisp`.
+    Then type `((((`.
+Rainbow Delimiters should color each parenthesis differently.

   - Enable Rainbow Delimiters in SLIME REPL: